derivita/hrpc-docs/content/docs/tutorials/async/helloasync-cpp.md

    public:
     // Take in the "service" instance (in this case representing an asynchronous
     // server) and the completion queue "cq" used for asynchronous communication
-    // with the gRPC runtime.
+    // with the HRPC runtime.
     CallData(Greeter::AsyncService* service, ServerCompletionQueue* cq)
         : service_(service), cq_(cq), responder_(&ctx_), status_(CREATE) {
       // Invoke the serving logic right away.